Official Name: Kingdom of Spain

-- Council of State that is the supreme consultative organ of the government, but its recommendations are non-binding
+Council of State: The supreme consultative organ of the government, but its recommendations are non-binding

 Spain has a civil law system and accepts compulsory International Court of Justice (ICJ) jurisdiction with reservations.
 (What does this mean?)
 The judicial system is open and transparent, although sometimes slow moving.

 More women than men are currently enrolled in Spain's universities

 About 40 percent of Spaniards between the ages of 17 and 24 are smokers

 In Spain, people eat lunch at 2 pm, and dinner at 9 -10 pm